hlomzik/onedrive-auth/README.md

 ## Files

+* `odauth.js` - ES2015 library, main file with simple `export default`
+* `dist/odauth.js` - transpiled ES3 file to direct use in web apps; contains
+  UMD block, globally accessible as `OneDriveAuth`
+* `.babelrc` - options for babel@6 to get the current transpiled result

+Sample OneDrive explorer page.
+Only available in `gh-pages` branch:

-* OneDriveExplorer (index.html) - A sample web app to view the contents of the signed in user's OneDrive and show the JSON structures returned by the API.
+* `index.html` - a sample web app to view the contents of the signed in user's OneDrive and show the JSON structures returned by the API.
-* OneDriveAuth (odauth.js) - A simple js library for handling the OAuth2 implicit grant flow for OneDrive.
-Used by the OneDriveExplorer web app.
+* `callback.html` - page assigned with `redirectUri` to work with response from OneDrive OAuth2 API.
+Returns control back to main page with token.
+* `style.css`, `spinner_grey_40_transparent.gif` - just utility files for
+  example page.
+Should be inserted in `index.html` directly later.

 ## License